Dr. Christensen also reviewed the course material for the following courses:

 Penny is a member of 16 Genealogy and Family History Societies,

 is on staff at two Family History Centres and assists both the British Columbia and Abbotsford Genealogical Societies.

 In short, she spends 26 hours every day on genealogy !!

 go back to previous page.

-Copyright © 1999-2014, National Institute for Genealogical Studies.
+Copyright © 1999-2023, International Institute of Genealogical Studies.
 All Rights Reserved.